-Ethiopia Holidays and Vacation Trips
+Ethiopia Holidays & Vacation Trips 2025/2026

 Ethiopia is not everyone’s first choice for a holiday in Africa but is well worth visiting as it is very different from neighbouring countries.
 Surrounded by mountains, Ethiopia has developed a religion, calendar and language all of its own.
 The Simien Mountains are arguably the most spectacular mountain range in Africa and are an excellent place for a trekking holiday.